Aalto University Executive Education

-Aalto University Executive Education Ltd (also known as Aalto EE) is a Finnish company that offers executive education and leadership development services in 12 countries.
+Aalto University Executive Education and Professional Development (also known as Aalto EE) is a Finnish company that offers executive education and professional development services for leaders, experts, and organizations.
 Aalto EE is owned by Aalto University.

-Aalto EE has an office in Helsinki that coordinates operations in Europe and an office in Singapore for the Asia Pacific rim.
+Aalto EE has an office in Espoo, Helsinki and Singapore.
 In addition to Finland and Singapore, Aalto EE offers education programs in multiple locations worldwide.